 Self-nominations will not be accepted.

-A single letter of nomination (more than one signatory is acceptable) as fits the nominee criteria above and acceptable welcome to be submitted from all ORS members at all career stages (e.g. students).
+single letter of nomination (more than one signatory is acceptable) as fits the nominee criteria above and acceptable welcome to be submitted from all ORS members at all career stages (e.g. students).

 Submission package must include:

-• A single letter of nomination (more than one signatory is acceptable), with special emphasis on the nominee’s substantive impact on the field of of fracture repair, bone regeneration, bone biology, or trauma.
+• single letter of nomination (more than one signatory is acceptable), with special emphasis on the nominee’s substantive impact on the field of of fracture repair, bone regeneration, bone biology, or trauma.

 This letter should address the following: